alphagov/govuk-design-guide/docs/glossary/content-type.md

   In GOV.UK’s tech stack, the content type is coded into the broader content schema.'
+synonym:
+  0:
+    title: Document type
+    link:
-synonym: Document type — term used in our code and developer documentation (co-exists with content type)
+    definition: term used in our code and developer documentation (co-exists with content type)
 nonPreferred: Content format
 doNotConfuse:
   '- [Content schema](/glossary/content-schema)